 About Glaxosmithkline Holdings (americas) Inc.

 GSK's Consumer Healthcare segment generates around 25% of sales and produces products in the oral health, wellness, nutrition, and skin health categories.
 Its top sellers are Sensodyne, Voltaren, Panadol, and Theraflu and it holds the #1 position in wellness in more than 35 markets and is a market leader in specialist oral care.
-In late 2018, GSK agreed to combine its Consumer Healthcare segment with the consumer health division of Pfizer to create an over-the-counter giant, adding brands such as Advil, Centrum, and Robitussin.
+In 2019, GSK combined its Consumer Healthcare segment with the consumer health division of Pfizer to create an over-the-counter giant, adding brands such as Advil, Centrum, and Robitussin.
 GSK owns 68% of the joint venture, which operates as GSK Consumer Healthcare.

 The Vaccines segment has around 40 pediatric, adolescent, adult, and travel vaccines on the market in more than 160 countries.
 Meningitis vaccines Bexsero and Menveo are its biggest earner, followed by flu vaccine Fluarix and Shingles vaccine Shingrix.
 Sales of vaccines account for more than 15% of GSK's annual sales.